mozahran/chatbase/readme.md

 $chatRepository->addUserToConversation(3, 1)
 ```

-Now, the user with ID `3` is added to the conversation of ID `1`.

 ### Get A Conversation

-The `getConversation` method takes the logged in user ID since each user can delete replies from his/her point of view.
+The `getConversation` method takes the logged in `userId` since each user can delete replies on his part while not affecting other users involved in the conversation.

 ```php
 $conversationId = 1;
 $userId = 1;

 $conversation = $chatRepository->getConversation($conversationId, $userId);
 ```

-If you want to get the replies along with the conversation call the `getConversationWithReplies` method with the same parameters as in `getConversation`.
+If you want to get the replies along with the conversation call the `getConversationWithReplies` method with the same parameters as in the `getConversation` method.

-As you can see from the signatures above, you can fetch user's conversations simply by calling `getConversations` and passing the user ID.

 ### Get Conversations

-To get the conversation of a specific user:
+To get the conversations of a specific user:

 ```php
 $conversations = $chatRepository->getConversations(1);
 ```

-You can limit the replies by passing `limit` and `offset` params to the method after the `userId`.
+You can limit the results by passing `limit` and `offset` params to the method after the `userId`.

 ### Delete A Conversation

-When a user deletes a conversation, Other users involved in the conversation are not affected.
-What really happens is that the relationship in the `conversation_user` table for that user is deleted.
+When a user deletes a conversation, other users involved in the conversation are not affected.
+What really happens is that the relationship created for that user in the `conversation_user` table gets deleted.

 ```php
 $chatRepositoy->deleteConversation(1);